Clergy + Staff

 In addition to being the founding pastor of this new community of faith, the Beloved Community Center, and Beloved Community Food Pantry, Chantal has developed, led, and spoken at workshops, trainings, and conferences on the topics of: mutual mission, street ministries, and mission with and among the very people that Jesus calls blessed.
 When time allows, she is available to speak, teach, or consult.

-She is married to Bryson McKinney, who is a Certified Financial Planner at Pinnacle Financial and they have two wonderful children.
+She is married to Bryson McKinney, who is a Certified Financial Planner at Pinnacle Financial and they have three wonderful children.

 Emily is a Colorado native, turned Midwest transplant, now learning how to be a Southern Belle by drinking Cheerwine and rooting for team in the ACC, though she'll always have her Big 10 heart.
 She attended undergrad at Warburg College in Waverly, Iowa where she double majored in Education and History.
 She is currently working toward earning her Master in Divinity from Wartburg Theological Seminary in Dubuque, Iowa as a Collaborative Distance Learner.
 Emily has been actively working in the Lutheran Church and Synod Ministries since 2005 as a Minister of Youth, Family, and Social Ministry/Outreach.